 Can Sash Windows be Double Glazed?

-Although it is possible to install single glazed units on many sympathetic restorations, modern building regulations make it near impossible to have single glazed windows on a new house and there are many new timber products with double glazed sash designs.
+Whilst it is possible to fit single glazed units on many sympathetic restorations, modern building regulations make it near impossible to have single glazed windows on a new house and there are many new timber products with double glazed sash designs.

 Growing concerns about the energy efficiency of period properties might also steer you in the direction of replacing single panes with double when renovating.
 While it is possible, it needs close attention to be sure the delicate look of a sash window is not lost in modernisation.

 Dividing up small units of double glazing with thick bars tends to look clumsy, but there are ways to effectively recreate fine glazing bars.
 The best way is to bond mock bars onto either side of a single double glazed unit.
 You could also incorporate spacer bars between the glass sheets, at a higher cost, to add to the effect.

 Triple glazed options are available in these traditional styles, but as with all triple glazed windows, it might come at a premium.
 However, modern triple glazing could be seen as no longer carrying the cost stigma that was attached for the last couple of decades.
 This is in the majority due to triple glazed windows being manufactured in mainland Europe where it is much more mainstream.